-Deborah D. Canter is professor emeritus who spent her 38-year career in the Department of Hospitality Management and Dietetics at Kansas State University (KSU).
-During her time at KSU, she served as head and graduate program director as well as director of both the coordinated program in Dietetics and the didactic program in Dietetics.
+Deborah D. Canter is professor emeritus who spent her 38-year career in the Department of Hospitality Management and Dietetics at Kansas State University.
+During her time at KSU, she served as head and graduate program director as well as director of both the coordinated program in dietetics and the didactic program in dietetics.

-Besides her administrative duties, she taught both undergraduate and graduate courses and conducted research with master’s and doctoral students.
+Besides her administrative duties, she taught both undergraduate and graduate courses and conducted research with masters degree and doctoral students.

-She has served in numerous capacities within the American Dietetic Association (ADA), which is now the Academy of Nutrition and Dietetics, including national secretary for the Dietetic Educators of Practitioners Practice Group and four years on the ADA Board of Directors as chair-elect and chair, Council on Education and as two-time chairman of the Commission on Dietetic Registration.
-She served nine years representing Kansas in the ADA House of Delegates.
-She was chair of the national nominating committee and also served as Chairman of the Foodservice Systems Management Education Council.
+She has served in numerous capacities within the ADA, which is now the Academy of Nutrition and Dietetics, including national secretary for the dietetic educators of practitioners practice group and four years on the ADA board of directors as chair-elect and chair, council on education and as two-time chairman of the commission on dietetic registration.
+She served nine years representing Kansas in the ADA house of delegates.
+She was chair of the national nominating committee and also served as chairman of the foodservice systems management education council.

-Canter was editor of The School Food Service Research Review from 1992 –1998.
-She has been a member of the advisory board of the National Food Service Management Institute and an appointed member of the Phase 2 Future Dietetics Practice and Education Task Force of the ADA, a group charged with making recommendations for sweeping changes in dietetics education.
+Canter was the editor of The School Food Service Research Review from 1992 –1998.
+She has been a member of the advisory board of the National Food Service Management Institute and an appointed member of the Phase 2 future dietetics practice and education task force of the ADA, a group charged with making recommendations for sweeping changes in dietetics education.

-Canter has worked with numerous graduate students through the years, publishing articles in the areas of human resources issues in foodservice management and hospitality organizations, and multi-department management in dietetics.
-She is co-author of an introductory text widely used in dietetics programs across the country and has authored two chapters in textbooks on the history of dietetics education.
+Canter has worked with numerous graduate students through the years, publishing articles in the areas of human resources issues in foodservice management and hospitality organizations and multi-department management in dietetics.
+She is a co-author of an introductory text widely used in dietetics programs across the country, and she has authored two chapters in textbooks on the history of dietetics education.

 Ph.D. in Food Systems Administration, University of Tennessee, Knoxville, 1977